Skip to main content

 Optimization

 One execution of the RunInfra optimizer on a pipeline.
 Produces ranked variants.
-Counts as one “optimization session” against your plan’s monthly budget.
+Metered to the measured GPU cost and drawn from your unified credit balance.

 One (model, quantization, GPU, serving backend) combination evaluated during an optimization run.
 Variants have measured latency, throughput, cost, and quality scores.